nlsmllr/folderator/README.md

 # Folderator

-Let's you create a number of folders and subfolders.
+Let's you create a number of folders and subfolders from your commandline.